Minnesota Vikings Star Addison Arrested for DUI

 Minnesota Vikings star wide receiver Jordan Addison was arrested on suspicion of driving under the influence after being found asleep behind the wheel near Los Angeles International Airport, the Los Angeles Daily News reported Sunday.

-At approximately 11:06 pm Friday, the Los Angeles Communications Center notified the California Highway Patrol (CHP) about a disabled vehicle blocking lanes from the westbound Glen Anderson (105) Freeway to northbound Sepulveda Boulevard, the arrest report read.
+At approximately 11:06 p.m.
+Friday, the Los Angeles Communications Center notified the California Highway Patrol (CHP) about a disabled vehicle blocking lanes from the westbound Glenn Anderson (105) Freeway to northbound Sepulveda Boulevard, the arrest report read.

 Officers responding to the scene found a white Rolls-Royce obstructing a lane of the freeway, with Addison asleep behind the wheel, the CHP stated.